Christopher Nolan: 2003–2013: Widespread recognition

 The Dark Knight trilogy inspired a trend in future superhero films seeking to replicate its gritty, realistic tone to little success.
-The second installment in particular revitalised the genre at a time when recent superhero films had failed to meet expectations.
+The second instalment in particular revitalised the genre at a time when recent superhero films had failed to meet expectations.
 Ben Child of The Guardian wrote that the three films "will remain thrilling totems of the genre for decades to come".
 During story discussions for The Dark Knight Rises, Goyer told Nolan of his idea about Man of Steel (2013), which the latter would produce.
 Impressed with Zack Snyder's work in 300 (2006) and Watchmen (2009), Nolan hired him to direct the film.
 Starring Henry Cavill as Clark Kent who learns that he is a powerful alien, Man of Steel received mixed reviews and grossed more than $660 million against a budget of $220 million.